intel/gbs/docs/GBS.rst

 Pristine-tar support
 ````````````````````

 Optionally (but highly recommended!), you can use pristine-tar for storing/checking out the upstream tarballs (see http://joeyh.name/code/pristine-tar/).
 You can install it from the Tizen tools repository.
 Pristine-tar guarantees that the tarball generated by GBS is bit-identical to the real upstream release source tarball.
 GBS uses pristine-tar automatically if you have pristine-tar installed in your system.
-If you use gbs import for managing the upstream sources everything works out-of-the box, gbs import automatically commits new tarballs to the `pristine-tar branch`.
+If you use GBS import to manage the upstream sources everything works out-of-the box: GBS import automatically commits new tarballs to the `pristine-tar branch`.

 However, if you track a remote upstream repository directly, you need to commit the upstream source tarballs to pristine-tar branch manually.
-E.g. in our zlib example:
+So, like in our zlib example:

 ::